-Company The manager engaged with an integrated po energy value chain, which has a tilt towards Reasons for Engagement Due to the need to understand the investee thermal coal plant closures, the manager en In terms of nuclear power, the company no March 2023, and that the decommissioning On thermal coal operations, the company c Actions activities by 2028 in line with their domicile accounted for less than 5% of revenues in 20 With regards to activities associated with all the German national hydrogen network and Dutcomes The manager will continue to maintain an ac and renewables additions.
-In the future they closure to enable an increase in existing inve ower utilities company present across all parts of the senergy networks and renewables.
+Company The manager engaged with an integrated power utilities company present across all parts of the energy value chain, which has a tilt towards energy networks and renewables.
+Reasons for Engagement Due to the need to understand the investee's approach to nuclear power decommissioning and thermal coal plant closures, the manager engaged with the investee's IR team.
+In terms of nuclear power, the company noted that all their nuclear plants were shut down in March 2023, and that the decommissioning is too advanced to reverse.
+Actions On thermal coal operations, the company confirmed that they will exit their remaining coal activities by 2028 in line with their domicile government requirement.
+The remaining capacity accounted for less than 5% of revenues in 2023 and is projected to decrease further in 2024.
+With regards to activities associated with alternative energy sources, the investee will be active in the German national hydrogen network and has exhibited optimism about hydrogen usage.
+Outcomes The manager will continue to maintain an active dialogue with the investee as a leader in networks and renewables additions.
+In the future they will place focus on an accelerated timetable for coal closure to enable an increase in existing investment exposure.